mozilla-services/antenna/docs/configuration.rst

 .. autocomponent:: antenna.ext.sqs.crashpublish.SQSCrashPublish
    :show-docstring:
    :case: upper
-   :namespace: crashpublish
+   :namespace: crashmover_crashpublish

-   When set as the BreakpadSubmitterResource crashpublish class, configuration for this class is in the ``CRASHPUBLISH`` namespace.
+   When set as the CrashMover crashpublish class, configuration for this class is in the ``CRASHMOVER_CRASHPUBLISH`` namespace.